-CustomerCheck.net members can search reviews and avoid problems with potential customers who have been reported for: Money Disputes, Contract Disputes, Difficult to Work With, Time Waisters, or Left an Unfair Review.
-However, members can also leave a positive review if a customer was great to work with because we all want to know who are the best customers.
+CustomerCheck.net members can search reviews and avoid problems with potential customers who have been reported for: Never Paying, Unreasonable Expectations, Demanded Refunds, Time Waisters, Damaged Property, or Left an Unfair Review.

-If you have ever had a bad customer in the past, you can anonymously leave a review about your experience.
+If you have ever had a bad customer in the past, you can anonymously leave a review of your experience no matter when the event occurred.
 As soon as you sign up, you can begin posting reviews on your customer experiences as far back in time as you wish to go.
 The larger the database, the more protected our members become.

 So, if you are tired of not knowing all of the facts about your next customer, join the growing network of local businesses that are changing the way business is done at Customercheck.net

-I have been a small business owner for over 13 years.
+I have been a small business owner for over 14 years.
 Most of the time it is a thrill to do what I love and provide for my family.
-However, during that time I have had my fair share of customers that were very difficult and caused many sleepless nights.
-I’ve been to small claims court, hired collection agencies, and had to chase down several bad checks over the years.
-I’ve been called back several times for false warranty claims and even walked away from money I had earned just to appease a difficult customer.
-In fact, there were times I wished I would never have accepted the job.
+However, during that time I have had my fair share of customers that ripped me off and caused many sleepless nights.
+Over the years I’ve been to small claims court, hired collection agencies, and had to chase down several bad checks.
+I’ve been called back for false warranty claims and even walked away from money I had earned just to appease a difficult customer.
+Avoiding negative reviews has made dealing with difficult customers even more stressful for many business owners.

 I knew there had to be a way for business owners to be able to share their side of the story with others – securely, legally, and anonymously with others.
 So I hired a local development team from Des Moines, IA. and a law firm from Ames, IA. to create Customercheck.net